andrewbarker96/email-mass-sender/README.md

 ```

 ### 3. Configure Environment Variables
-Create a `.env` file in the root directory of the project with the following variables:
+Edit the `.env` file in the root directory of the project with the following variables:
 ```env
 SMTP_SERVER=smtp.example.com
 SMTP_PORT=587